swimmingly/yodrew.github.io/_pages/temp/air.md

 - [DIY straight tube design](https://www.420magazine.com/forums/do-it-yourself/176589-diy-duct-silencer-muffler-super-cheap.html)
 - [acoustic ducting](http://www.fantronix.com/acatalog/Acoustic_Ducting.html), at least 3m with 2-3 bends
 - [silencer for sound booths](http://www.whisperroom.com/sound-booth-optional-features.php#vent).
 With dark insulation and enough bends, this eliminates the need for a lightproof vent.
-- manufactured silencers are made of metal and super durable materials and cost $100-200.
+- standard silencers are made of metal and super durable materials and cost $100-200.

-In the past year, I built two box silencers into window recesses.
+In the past year, I built two box silencers into window openings.
 They were simpler and much more effective than I hoped.
 They swallowed up sound.
-One of two window panes formed one face of the box.
-The window recess in the thick wall provided the 4 sides.
-Boards formed the box's outer face against the inside of security bars, about 20cm from the glass.
+The window pane formed one face of the box.
+The window opening provided the 4 sides.
+Boards formed the box's other face, covering the window on the outside, against the inside of the bars, about 20cm from the glass.
 I bought shredded fabric insulation to line it.
 See [*darkness > window > hard panel*](/darkness#hard-panel) section for more about adapting the design below.

 Thanks to Richard Nöjd of Skattungbyn, Sweden, for finding these cool solutions.
 Silencers and acoustic ducting are standard industrial components, making buildings quiet worldwide.

 [![plan: silencer](/img/plan/image/silencer.png)](/img/plan/silencer.pdf)

 The plan is straightforward.
-It is just a wooden box with two baffles (internal half walls).
-The resulting zig-zag channel has a hole at each end.
+It is just a wooden box with two internal half walls.
+The resulting channel has a hole at each end.
 Each hole has 4 possible locations: faces, side, or end.
-Cut a circle for ducting or fan, a slot for a helix vent.
-The fan mount adapts to all 4 locations.
+Cut a circle for ducting or fan, a rectangle for a doubled helix vent, or a slot in end for helix vent.
+The fan mount is adaptable to all 4 locations.

-The box is lined with porous non-toxic insulation.
-Pillow filling, quilt batting, cellulose, clean wool, shredded fabric, wood fiber could all work.
-Note, the shredded fabric and wood fiber I've tried had faint smells that I disliked.
-I feel hesitant to use acoustic foam because I don't know what chemicals are in it.
-Fiberglass and rockwool are unpleasant to work with and fiberglass often smells of chemicals.
-Closed cell foam like styrofoam, polyisocyanurate boards, camping pads, etc, is not porous so will not work.
+The box is lined with porous insulation.
+Acoustic foam, shredded fabric, wood fiber, cellulose, fiberglass, or rockwool (mineral fiber, much like fiberglass), quilt batting and pillow filling all work.
+The fabric and wood fiber I've tried had faint smells I disliked.
+I feel hesitant to use acoustic foam and fiberglass because I don't know what chemicals are in them.
+Cellulose, quilt batting, pillow filling, and rockwool seem neutral.
+Like fiberglass, rockwool is unpleasant to work with but stable once installed.
+Do not use closed cell foam like styrofoam, polyisocyanurate boards, camping pads, etc, as these do not conform to the silencer principle.

-Discarded furniture is made of melamine, an excellent material for silencer boxes.
-It is particle board with plastic veneer, usually 15 or 19mm thick.
+Discarded furniture is made of an excellent material for silencer boxes called melamine: particle board with plastic veneer, usually 19mm thick.
 Use a table saw to cut the 8 pieces so they come out square.
-Or have a carpenter do it for you, including the holes.
+Or have a carpenter do it for you, maybe including the holes.
 Just take the drawing with you, modified for your needs.
 The carpenter probably has some extra melamine laying around to sell you cheap.
 To screw pieces together, first drill pilot holes so edges don't break.
 I always drill pilot holes in wood less than 30mm wide for this reason.

-To insulate, make square tubes of metal screen covered in porous fabric to form the channel.
-Stuff insulation around it and close the box.
-Or cut and glue sheet insulation in place.
-Roughen the plastic surface first with sandpaper so the glue sticks.
+Glue insulation in place.
+Roughen the plastic surface first with sandpaper so glue sticks.
+For rockwool, use screws and large plastic washers cut from bottles.
+For cellulose, make tubes of metal screen covered in porous fabric to form the cavity.
+Stuff the cellulose around it and close the box.

-#### machines
+## machines

-##### fan
+### fan

 Use a case fan, also known as a squirrel cage fan.
 Specifications: